tdberg21/661-bbq/README.md

 BBQ Tracker App

 An application used to keep track of all the bbq restaurants you have tried around the country and to give them ratings.
-Built with React, Redux, JavaScript, and CSS.
+Built with React, JavaScript, and CSS.

 ## Project Status
 Work in Progress